MicrosoftDocs/semantic-kernel-docs/semantic-kernel/concepts/ai-services/chat-completion/function-calling/function-choice-behaviors.md

 | Azure OpenAI           | ✔️                    | ✔️               |

 > [!WARNING]
-> Not all models support function calling.
-Some models only supports function calling in non-streaming mode.
+> Not all models support function calling while some models only supports function calling in non-streaming mode.
 Please understand the limitations of the model you are using before attempting to use function calling.

 ::: zone-end

 ::: zone pivot="programming-language-java"

-## Coming soon

 More info coming soon.